 The Mayor's role as the executive of strategic authority is to promote economic development and wealth creation, social development, and improvement of the environment.
 The Mayor also has various other duties in relation to culture & tourism, including a responsibility for the city and its government.

-She has chosen The CLD Trust & The Phoenix Bereavement Support Service as The Mayor's Charities for the year.
+He has chosen United In The Community & The Phoenix Bereavement Support Service as The Mayor's Charities for the year.

 We play an important role in influencing others & acting as the voice of the people who live here